Canon T4i Comparison Review

 The Canon EOS Rebel T4i (called Canon 650D in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in June 2012 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

 Is the Canon T4i a good camera?
-The T4i has a Camera Elo of 1909.
-This rating puts the T4i among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the T4i ranks among the top 50 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+The T4i has a Camera Elo of 1748.
+This rating puts the T4i below average of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the T4i also ranks below average. – Well, the Canon T4i is more than 9 years old, and there have been many other good digital cameras released since 2012.

 |Digital single lens reflex|